 - Subtract the result from the maximum loan amount available with your 401(k).

 - Subtract your 401(k) loan balance on the date you want to take the new loan from the result to find your maximum new loan amount.

 For example, assume your maximum loan amount is $50,000, the highest outstanding balance of your 401(k) loan during the previous 12 months was $35,000, and your 401(k) loan balance on the date you want to take out the second loan is $29,000.
 First, the difference between $35,000 and $29,000 is $6,000.
 Next, $50,000 minus $6,000 is $44,000.
 Finally, $44,000 minus $29,000 is $15,000, which is the maximum amount you could get for an additional loan.

 Any time you think about taking out a 401(k) plan loan, potential repayment issues loom.
-If you lose your job, even if you can prove it's not your fault, the entire balance becomes due.
-If you can't pay it back, the IRS treats the unpaid balance as a distribution that is taxable.
-If you're under 59 1/2, the unpaid balance is also subject to an extra 10-percent penalty.
-In addition, before you take out a loan, your 401(k) plan may require spousal consent.
+If you lose your job, even if you can prove it's not your fault, your employer may require you to pay the entire balance.
+If you can't pay it back, your employer can report the unpaid balance to the IRS as a taxable distribution.